sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 5. For every cluster, calculate the mean of the points in that cluster; assign this as the new coordinates of the centroid
 6. Repeat until dataset cluster assignments do not change (error = 0)

-The K-means Clustering function should have two parameters: dataset and desired number of clusters.
-The user determines the number of clusters to be assigned.
-Because of the random initial clustering assignments, some clustering outcomes may be better than others.
-But how can we tell which assignments are better than others?

-You must be thinking "isn't there a quantitative way to measure the efficacy of K-means Clustering?"
-The answer is yes.
-The optimal clustering assignment will have the lowest total within sum of squares (twss) value.
-This is defined as the sum of the distance of every point to their assigned cluster center (centroid).
-Thinking about this visually, a dataset with a _low_ twss value will have their datapoints clumped together in obvious clusters, whereas not so obvious clusters will have a _high_ twss value.

 Lets define a function that calculates euclidean distance, which is the distance formula from high school algebra: